Parisian fashion: Givenchy unveils flamboyant looks for men at Paris Fashion Week - ExBulletin

 - Parisian fashion: Givenchy unveils flamboyant looks for men at Paris Fashion Week

-- New Zealand Prime Minister Chris Hipkins disagrees with Biden, says Xi Jinping is not a ‘dictator’
+- New Zealand PM says Xi Jinping not a dictator after Biden remark

+- Latest from Trump today: Trump asks for help from Congress as DoJ shares early evidence of classified documents

+- The median age in the United States hits an all-time high in 2022, according to the US Census Bureau